awsdocs/aws-ruby-developer-guide/doc_source/rails.rst

 .. meta::
     :description: Using the AWS SDK for Ruby with Ruby on Rails

-`Ruby on Rails <http://rubyonrails.org/>`_ provides a web development framework for Ruby that makes it easy to create websites with Ruby.
+`Ruby on Rails <http://rubyonrails.org/>`_ provides a web development framework that makes it easy to create websites with Ruby.

 AWS provides the :code:`aws-sdk-rails` gem to enable easy integration with Rails.